 XFINITY Smart Home Automation

-XFINITY offers full home automation using Zigbee communication.
-If you want a smart home connected to your security system, you have a couple of ways to get there.
+XFINITY offers full home automation using Zigbee and WiFi.
+If you want to use their services for your smart home, you have three ways to get there:

 - Sign Up for Home Control 150